cuzfrog/maila/README.md

 # Maila

-##Scala library wrapping JavaMail for reading and sending emails.
+##Scala library wrapping JavaMail for reading and sending emails with simple APIs.

+##Usage: